rrag/react-stockcharts/docs/md/AREACHART.md

 ```jsx
 <XAxis axisAt="bottom" orient="bottom" ticks={6}/>
 ```
-The `ticks` attribute simple passes on the value to the [d3.axis](https://github.com/mbostock/d3/wiki/SVG-Axes#ticks), the `XAxis` also has the following optional attributes `innerTickSize, outerTickSize, tickFormat, tickPadding, tickSize, ticks, tickValues` all of which correspond to a function with the same name in d3.axis.
+The `ticks` attribute simple passes on the value to the scale, the `XAxis` also has the following optional attributes `innerTickSize, outerTickSize, tickFormat, tickPadding, tickSize, ticks, tickValues` all of which correspond to a function with the same name in [d3-axis](https://github.com/d3/d3-axis).

 `axisAt` takes on possible values as `top, middle, bottom` for advanced cases, you can also pass in a number indicating the pixel position where the axis has to be drawn.